-This chocolate cupcake Recipe is a lower sugar take on a classic dessert—but it’s filled with chocolatey flavor and creamy frosting that your toddler will totally love!
+This Easy Chocolate Cupcake recipe is a lower sugar take on a classic dessert—but it’s filled with chocolatey flavor and creamy frosting that the kids will totally love.
+And: They are so easy to make!

-I love baking for toddlers and I’ve found that it’s easier than many realize to tweak classic desserts to have less sugar.
-A standard chocolate cupcake recipe has anywhere from ½-1 cup of sugar, but this one has just 1/3 cup.
-This means that there’s enough sugar to make the right texture and flavor, but they’re suitable for toddlers who aren’t yet supposed to have much added sugars.
+TIP: A standard chocolate cupcake recipe has anywhere from ½-1 cup of sugar, but this one has just 1/3 cup.
+This means that there’s enough sugar to make the right texture and flavor, but they’re less sweet.

 What makes a cupcake moist and fluffy?